Beinsezii/ompl/README.md

-# OMPL - Opinionated Music Player/Library v 0.2.0
+# OMPL - Opinionated Music Player/Library v 0.3.0
 A music player organized exactly how *I* like it.

 ## Features
   * Fully functional TUI with mouse & tty support
+   * Filter and sort tags however you want.
+See Tagstrings
   * Fully functional CLI that interacts either with the TUI or a daemon
+   * Both playback controls and content querying
   * Support for audio formats present in [rodio](https://github.com/RustAudio/rodio) [".mp3", ".flac", ".ogg", ".wav"]
     * Supports all [ID3v2 tags/frames](https://id3.org/id3v2.3.0#Declared_ID3v2_frames).
 You may sort by either the 4-character codes or the common names that I definitely didn't just make up on the spot.
 See [here for the common names](./src/library/track.rs#L18)
   * Pure Rust where possible. *Should* be portable.